yaroslavya/entity-space/devnotes.md

  - Query.ByKeys: repository should remove keys from query that are already loaded
  - artist{albums,albums} should fail
  - workspace.remove() with expansion? or what about 1-n relations?
+ - checking query type by "instanceof" kinda sucks. consider using discriminated union approach.
+ - create a query cache that handles checking if a query can be loaded from workspace or not